 The folder (file path) where the image file is located.
-Click on a folder while holding Ctrl+Shift to switch to the corresponding film roll.
-Right-click to remove the collection or tell darktable that its location has changed in the file system.
-Double-click to show only the images in the selected folder; Ctrl+click to show only the images from any subfolders; Shift+click to show the images from the current folder plus all sub-folders.
+Click on a folder to include the contents of that folder and all sub-folders in the collection; Shift+click to include only the images in the selected folder; Ctrl+click to show only the images from any sub-folders; Ctrl+Shift+click to switch to the corresponding film roll.
+Right-click on a folder name to remove its contents from the darktable library or tell darktable that its location has changed in the file system.